varnish/libvmod-tinykvm/docs/program.md

 curl -H "X-LiveUpdate: $key" -H "Host: $tenant" --data-binary "@$file" -X POST http://$host/update
 ```

-When working on a program that is nearly there, this will save a lot of time!
+When working on a program that needs adjustments, this will save a lot of time!